MyFirstBitcoin/Light-Node-Directory/South Africa -- Bitcoin Ubuntu/README.md

 ## 🏆 Recent Achievements
 - Contributor to <a href="https://github.com/MyFirstBitcoin/Light-Node-Directory/tree/main/Kenya%20--%20The%20Core">The Core's</a> online presentation of My First Bitcoin's diploma course.
-- Completed third cohort as volunteer tutor with <a href="https://github.com/MyFirstBitcoin/Light-Node-Directory/tree/main/Kenya%20--%20The%20Core">The Core</a>.
+- Completed fifth cohort as volunteer tutor with <a href="https://github.com/MyFirstBitcoin/Light-Node-Directory/tree/main/Kenya%20--%20The%20Core">The Core</a>.
+- Completed our first independently run online presentation of the MFB Bitcoin Diploma course.
 - Celebrated 1 year as host of <a href="https://x.com/OrangeSunSpaces">The Orange Sun</a>.
-- Nominated African Bitcoiner's 13th most impactful African Bitcoiner of 2023.
+- Nominated African Bitcoiner's 19th most impactful African Bitcoiner of 2024.

 ## ⛏ Now building
-- Presenting MPB Bitcoin Diploma online to our first independently run <a href="https://bitcoinubuntu.org/enroll/">online cohort</a>.
 - Presenting MPB Bitcoin Diploma online to our fourth cohort with <a href="https://github.com/MyFirstBitcoin/Light-Node-Directory/tree/main/Kenya%20--%20The%20Core">The Core</a>.
 - Slides adapted from MPB Bitcoin Diploma student workbook for online presentation.
     + <a href="https://docs.google.com/presentation/d/1aC_7KbktC8nZlPTyBJhKdulfZhLeOGMFOUvY0WRcgt8">Chapter 1 - 2024 - Why Do We Need Money?</a>